andreas-thoren/py-cad/README.md

 ```

 If your project has a **1:1 mapping** between parts and part types, just omit `part_map` and set parts = PartType.
-Thanks to `DimensionDataMixin`, you can access dimension values (`self.x_length`, `self.z_offset`, etc.), from the DimensionData instance directly in AssemblerABC subclasses.

 ---